 People get braces for a range of reasons.
-Braces can be a necessary preventative measure against a host of dangerous dental conditions, but you might not know if you need them for your own teeth.
+Braces can be a necessary preventative measure against a host of dangerous dental conditions, but you might not know if you need them for your teeth.

-The purpose of braces is to move teeth into the ideal position and align the bite of the patient’s teeth (occlusion).
+Misalignment The purpose of braces is to move teeth into the ideal position and align the bite of the patient’s teeth (occlusion).
 Malocclusion is a term used to describe the misalignment between the upper and lower dental arches.
 There are three classes of misalignment:

 - Class I: A good relationship between upper and lower teeth.
-May be spacing or crowding
+Maybe spacing or crowding

 - Class II: Underbite.
-The lower first molar is at the front of the mouth and the lower jaw appears to come forward.
+The lower first molar is at the front of the mouth, and the lower jaw appears to come forward.

-Many patients don’t have a problem with their bite, but instead deal with crowding.
+Many patients don’t have a problem with their bite but instead, deal with crowding.
 Crowding is when the teeth overlap or grow incorrectly.
 In severe cases, the tooth can be trapped inside the bone.
 Here are some reasons for teeth crowding: